 The device is more convenient than the outdoor monitor, and it allows tracking for specific intervals.
 For example, users can measure the water usage of one sprinkler session, or tally water usage for a week of planned water frugality.

 These gadgets aren’t available everywhere, and can’t tap into old analog meters.
 However, the market is growing quickly.
-Experts expect smart water technology to grow into a $16 billion industry within a decade.

 Track Each Tap’s Water Usage